 - They include a backflow protector in the connector to keep milk from getting into the tubing.

-However, these pump parts do have a few disadvantages – first, as noted above, replacements can be difficult to find in stores (which is usually only a problem with emergencies – as a result, I’d recommend having extras on hand).
+However, these pump parts do have a few disadvantages – first, as noted above, replacements can be difficult to find in stores.
+(This is usually only a problem in emergencies; because of this, I’d recommend having extras on hand).

 The other major issue is that the membranes are not currently sold separately from the connector, so if you need to replace just the membranes, you have to buy the entire connector.
 The cost of this can add up.